 The University of Nebraska-Lincoln is the most comprehensive public university in Nebraska, providing an array of courses and career options for its undergraduate and graduate students.
 This comprehensive role has resulted in UNL being the largest public higher education institution in the state, attracting students from throughout the state, as well as the region, country, and world.
-UNL-also is the state's only classified as a Carnegie-classified Doctoral Universities: Very High Research Activity Institution Research 1: Very High Research Spending and Doctorate Production and the state's land grant university also fulfills the University of Nebraska's land grant mission.
+UNL is classified as a Carnegie Research 1: Very High Research Spending and Doctorate Production institution and also fulfills the University of Nebraska's land grant mission.